johnnynienstedt/4S_Pitching/README.md

 TBD.
 Potentially some sort of Pitch 1 -> Pitch 2 matrix of run values.

 # Results
-The following are same-season R-squared values for other public models and for 4S.
+The following are same-season R-squared values for other public models and for 4S (min.
+1000 pitches, roughly 1/3 full season).

 K%:
 - Stuff+ - 0.39